wp-plugins/simple-flickr-widget/readme.txt

 == Frequently Asked Questions ==
 Do you have questions or issues with Simple Flickr Widget?
-[Contact Me](http://sayful.net)
+[Ask for support](http://wordpress.org/support/plugin/simple-flickr-widget)

 == Screenshots ==
 1. Screenshot of Simple Flickr Widget